cooljoseph1/warcode-python/README.md

 ```

 #### Attack
 Attacks a location.
-Note that for totems to heal and mines to explode, they successive the "attack" command as well.
+Note that for totems to heal and mines to explode, they use the "attack" command as well.
 Json format:
 ```
 {
     "type": "attack",